 The problem is they work hard without working smart.
 They are efficient but don’t think about being effective.
-For example, they repeat steps but don’t think about whether they are needed in the first place.
-They follow instructions without considering if there can be a better way to get things done.
+For example, they repeat steps but don’t think about whether these steps are needed in the first place.
+They follow instructions without considering if there can be a better way to do things.

 On the other hand, productive people focus on being effective, then efficient.
-Efficiency means getting granular tasks done quickly and accurately.
-Effectiveness means finding the most resource-optimal approach to do things.
-An example of an efficient person is someone who types 120 WPM to transfer text from paper to computer, while an effective person is someone who uses a text scanner to instantly achieve the same output in a fraction of the time.
+Efficiency means doing granular steps quickly and accurately.
+Effectiveness means finding the most resource-optimal way to do things.
+An example of an efficient person is someone who types 120 WPM to transfer text from paper to computer, while an effective person uses a text scanner to instantly achieve the same output in a fraction of the time.

 Effectiveness comes before efficiency, because if your approach is ineffective, you waste precious time/energy even if you are efficient.
 For example, no matter how efficient you are, when you do resource intensive work on a slow computer, you will be forever limited by its slow processing power.
-Or you can rush through a 10-step work process, but if 7 of these steps are redundant, wouldn’t you just be wasting time with these 7 steps?
-Or you can cut down a bulky process to just 2 steps, but if the whole thing can be automated, isn’t it better to let machines handle it?
+Or you can rush through a work process, but if 50% of the steps are redundant, you are just wasting time with them.

 For many months I tried to write to no avail.
-Even though I was busy chugging it out in my WordPress every day, I was not writing anything usable.
+Even though I was busy chugging it out in my editor every day, I was not writing anything usable.
 My words were uninspired and my prose, dry.
-That’s because I was being drained by my dry, metallic and soulless environment.
-Even if I were to spend 10 hours writing daily, I would get nothing done.
-So I took a work retreat in Ubud where I was not only able to write and create freely, but was so productive that I wrote enough new material for the next 2 months.
+That’s because I was being drained by the dry, metallic environment in Singapore.
+So I took a work retreat to Ubud.
+Not only was I able to write and create freely, but I was so productive that I wrote enough new material to last me for 2 months.

-In my work, busy is when I push myself to write even when I feel heavily uninspired.
-In this scenario, I can spend weeks writing but not produce an article.
-Productive is when I consciously alter my environment to put myself in an inspired state, so my words flow freely.
-In this scenario, I can finish article after article each week, even though I’m working for the same amount of time.
-I share more on addressing writer’s block in my podcast, PEP008: How to Overcome Writer’s Block.
+In my work, being busy is when I push myself to write even when I’m in a rut.
+In this scenario, I can spend weeks writing but not produce anything.
+Productive is when I consciously alter my environment to be inspired, so that my words flow freely.
+In this scenario, I can finish article after article even though I’m working for the same amount of time.
+I share more on addressing writer’s block in my podcast: PEP008: How to Overcome Writer’s Block.
 More on the role of environment in your goals: Using Your Environment to Achieve Your Goals

 Read: Achieve More With Less In Life Using 80/20 Principle (series)